ClementBM/clementbm.github.io/_drafts/2023-03-29-reinforcement-learning-connect-four-ray.md

 PPO: based on A2C that clips the loss function to avoid excessively large weight updates (which often lea to training instabilities).
 PPO is a simplification of the previous TRPO algorithm.
 OpenAI made the new in April 2019 with their AI agent OpenAI Five, based on PPO, which defeated the world champions at the multiplayer game Dota 2.

-## RLlib wrapper around PettingZoo Connect Four
+## Environment wrapper around PettingZoo Connect Four
 Connect Four is a 2-player turn-based game.
 The players drop their tokens in a column of a standing grid, where each token fall until it reaches the bottom of the column or is stopped by an existing token.
 Players have to connect four of their tokens vertically, horizontally or diagonally.
 The game ends when a player has made a sequence of 4 tokens or when all columns have been filled, or if a player makes an illegal move.

 The [PettingZoo Connect Four game environment](https://pettingzoo.farama.org/environments/classic/connect_four/) has to be wrapped before using it with RLlib API.